Jortboy3000/shodan-lite/README.md

 # shodan-lite

-A system I built to scan networks, figure out what devices are live, what ports are open, what software they're running, and whether anything is outdated or risky.
-It's basically like Shodan or Censys, but I run it myself, locally.
-No external dependencies.
-No rate limits.
-I control everything.
+I built this system to scan networks and identify which devices are live, what ports are open, and what software is running.
+It helps me spot outdated or risky systems quickly.
+Everything runs locally, no need for cloud services or third-party APIs once it’s set up.

-**Why I built it**
+**Why?**

-I wanted to be able to see exactly what’s running on a network either, mine or someone else's and automatically know if something’s dangerous or vulnerable.
-This system gives me the full picture:
+I just wanted a way to see exactly what’s running on a network, and know right away if something’s risky or outdated.
+No subscriptions, no token or credits or other BS.

-What devices are online?
+**This system gives me the full picture:**

-What ports are open?
+1. What devices are online?
-What services and versions are running?
+2. What ports are open?
-Where the IP is located?(country, city, ISP)
+3. What services and versions are running?
-If it’s running vulnerable software?
+4. Where the IP is located?(country, city, ISP)
-Whether it should trigger an alert?
+5. If it’s running vulnerable software?

-This matters because most people don’t even know what’s exposed until it’s too late.
-This tells me before something goes wrong.
+6. Whether it should trigger an alert?

 **What it does step-by-step**